cph-js284/SI_ex1/README.md

 ```
 dotnet run <Local networkaddress ipv4>
 ```
-3) Navigate to client folder
+3) (In a new terminal/different machine) Navigate to client folder
 4) Build and run program using folllowing format
 ```
 dotnet run <Enter the local networkaddress you assinged to server in step 2>